Give us a call now for an immediate match with a local pro.

 It's important to choose an HVAC company that employs technicians with the appropriate qualifications and expertise.
 In all states, HVAC contractors have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, an individual must pass an exam (the type of exam depends on the kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled on a state-by-state basis.

 HVAC contractors in Michigan must be licensed as Mechanical Contractors by the Department of Licensing and Regulatory Affairs (LARA).
 Contractors need to have at least three years of experience and must pass an exam.
 Licenses can be verified on LARA's website.
 You should also read reviews and complaints on sites like the Better Business Bureau (BBB), Google Reviews, and Yelp.
-Choose a company with positive reviews and testimonials about good customer experiences.
+Pick a company with glowing reviews and reports of fantastic customer experiences.

-Make sure you understand the details of any project before starting.
-If HVAC repairs are required, have your provider list which parts require replacement and why.
-Get confirmation that your technician will clean and test the system after the repair to verify that everything works.
-For replacement, ask your contractor to explain the new HVAC system energy efficiency, model, features, estimated installation time, and brand.
-Before starting the project, you should understand the process your provider will use to properly size the system for your home and the price you'll pay.
+Make sure you understand the details of any project before it begins.
+For HVAC repairs, have your provider list which parts require replacement and why.
+Get confirmation that your technician will clean and test the system after the repair to ensure that everything works.
+When getting a replacement, ask your contractor to explain the new HVAC system model, energy efficiency, features, brand, and estimated installation time.
+Before work begins, you should understand how your provider will size the system appropriately for your home and the price you'll pay.

-You should have your HVAC system inspected about twice a year.
-At the time of the inspection, your technician will tell you if any services are required.
-You should also call a technician if you notice new issues such as strange noises, leaks, or unusual smells.
-If your home has ductwork, you should have it inspected every few years.
+Typically, you should have your HVAC system inspected twice a year.
+After that inspection, your HVAC technician will tell you what, if any, services are required.
+You should also have your system inspected and serviced if you start to notice any issues, such as strange noises, unusual smells, or leaks.
+If your home has ductwork, it should be serviced every few years.

-You can save energy throughout the year by making it easier for your HVAC system to maintain the temperature of your home.
-Always keep your thermostat as close to the outside temperature as you can, and avoid making drastic changes — adjust it only a few degrees at once.
-You might also consider getting a smart thermostat.
+You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain your home's temperature.
+During all seasons, keep your thermostat as close to the outside temperature as is comfortable, and try to adjust it only a few degrees at once.
+You could also consider getting a smart thermostat.

-Generally, HVAC installation or replacement takes one to three days for the entire system.
-Installing or replacing an air conditioning unit or a furnace can take as little as half a day or as much as two days.
-The exact amount of time will vary depending on things like the size of your home, how easily accessible different parts of the system are, and whether your technician finds any problems.
+Generally, HVAC installation or replacement takes between one and three days for the entire system.
+Installing or replacing a furnace or air conditioning unit can take as little as half a day or as much as two days.
+The exact amount of time will vary depending on things like how large your home is, how easily accessible different parts of the system are, and whether your technician discovers any problems.

 Usually, HVAC financing is offered through a third-party lender.
-If your HVAC company doesn't have financing options, you could consider taking out your own loan.
-Be sure to talk to your HVAC company and a financial advisor to find out what options are available and appropriate for your situation.
+If your HVAC company doesn't offer these options, you could consider taking out a loan on your own.
+Be sure to talk to a financial advisor and your HVAC company to learn what options are available to you and appropriate for your situation.

 There are several ways you can make your HVAC system more energy-efficient: